 Many mobile app UI designers still miss the simple fact that users’ fingers vary in size.
 When it comes to action or task-oriented tap targets, keep it simple and as big as possible.
 Consider “jittery movements” when designing for the elderly and similarly, inaccurate tapping when designing for children.
 You can leave empty some area around an asset when slicing it to intrinsically increase tap size so that it won’t bog download time too much.

 7. Being a platform loyalist.

 Having one design for both Android and iOS is limiting and may have adverse effects on your overall UX goals.
 Both platforms have different design patterns that their respective users are familiar with.
-UI designers should not only be familiar with these, but actually explore widely-used apps that are available in both platforms.
+UI designers should not only be familiar with these but actually, explore widely-used apps that are available on both platforms.

 7 Deadly Mobile App UI Design Sins — According to Moblico Solutions

 We spoke with several team members at Moblico Solutions (@moblico), a mobile relationship management solutions firm whose goal is to help brands “create more effective mobile moments.”
 Having advised clients across multiple industries how to make their apps deliver a better experience, they know what works in mobile app UI design — and what doesn’t.
 Here’s their take on the 7 deadly sins of mobile app UI design:

 1. Taking up a bunch of space on a device relative to perceived value.

 When you get the dreaded “running out of space” popup, you immediately go to your apps and start deleting.
 If an app is large, taking up a bunch of space and not providing enough value?
 Hasta la vista.
 Better to keep the apps small to stay off the chopping block.